annotation/text-fabric/docs/Api/Text.md

 ??? abstract "T.text()"
     ```python
     T.text(nodes, fmt=None)
+    T.text(node, fmt=None, descend=None)
-    T.text(node, fmt=None, descend=False)
+    T.text(node, fmt=None, descend=None, explain=False)
     ```

     ???+ info "Description"
         Gives the text that corresponds to a bunch of nodes.

     ??? info "nodes"
-        `nodes` can be an arbitrary iterable of nodes.
+        `nodes` can be a single node or an arbitrary iterable of nodes of arbitrary types.
         No attempt will be made to sort the nodes.
         If you need order, it is
         better to order the nodes before you feed them to `T.text()`.

     ??? info "fmt"
-        The format of text-representation is given with `fmt`, with default `text-orig-full`.
+        The format of the text representation is given with `fmt`.
-        If the `fmt`
-        cannot be found, the default is taken.

-        The default is `text-orig-full` if the first argument is an iterable of `nodes`.

-        The default is *nodetype*`-default`
-        if the first argument is a single `node` with type *nodetype*.

-        If the default format is not defined in the `otext` feature of the dataset,
-        what will happen is dependent on the first argument, `nodes` or `node`.

-        If the argument is an iterable of `nodes`, for each node its node type and node number will be output, connected with a `_` .
+        If it is not specified or None, each node will be formatted with a node type specific format, defined as *nodeType*`-default`, if it exists.

-        If the argument is a single `node`, Text-Fabric will look up de slot nodes contained in it (by means of `L.d(node, otype=slotType)`
-        and format them with `text-orig-full`.

-        If the format **is** defined, and the first argument is a single `node`,
-        Text-Fabric will apply that format to the node itself, not to the slots contained in that node.

-        But you can override that by means of `descend=True`.
+        If there is no node specific format, the default format `text-orig-full` will be used.

+        If `text-orig-full` is not defined, an error message will be issued, and the nodes will be represented by their types and numbers.

+        If a value for *fmt* is passed, but it is not a format defined in the *otext.tf* feature, there will be an error message and `None` is returned.

+    ??? info "descend"
+        Whether to descend to constituent nodes.

-        In that case, regardless of the format, the `node` will be replaced by the slot nodes contained in it, before applying the format.
+        If True, nodes will be replaced by a sequence of their consituent nodes, which have a type specified by the format chosen, or, if the format does not specify such a type, the node will be replaced by the slots contained in it.

+        If False, nodes will not be replaced.

+        If *descend* is not specified or None, a node will be replaced by its constituent nodes, unless its type is associated with the given format or, if no format is given, by the default format of its type, or, if there is no such format, by its slots.

+        ??? caution "no nodes to descend to"
+            If you call `T.text(n, fmt=myfmt)`
+            and `myfmt` is targeted to a node type that is bigger than the node type of `n`, then the so-called descending leads to an empty sequence of nodes and hence to an empty string.

+    ??? info "explain"
+        The logic of this function is subtle.
+        If you call it and the results baffles you, pass `explain=True` and it will explain what it is doing.

     ??? hint "The default is sensible"
         Consider the simplest call to this function: `T.text(node)`.
         This will apply the default format to `node`.
         If `node` is non-slot, then in most cases the default format will be applied to the slots contained in `node`.

         But for special node types, where the best representation is not obtained by descending down
         to the contained slot nodes, the dataset may define special default types that use other
         features to furnish a decent representation.

         ??? example "lexemes"
-                In the some corpora case this happens for the type of lexemes: `lex`.
+            In some corpora case this happens for the type of lexemes: `lex`.
             Lexemes contain their occurrences
             as slots, but the representation of a lexeme is not the string of its occurrences, but resides in a feature such as `voc_lex_utf8` (vocalized lexeme in Unicode).

             If the dataset defines the format `lex-default={lex} `, this is the only thing needed to regulate the representation of a lexeme.

             Hence, `T.text(lx)` results in the lexeme representation of `lx`.

             But if you really want to print out all occurrences of lexeme `lx`, you can say `T.text(lx, descend=True)`.

-                Beware of this, however:

-                `T.text(phr)` prints the full text of `phr` if `phr` is a phrase node.

-                `T.text(phr, fmt='text-orig-full')` prints the empty string.
-Why?

-                `T.text(phr, fmt='text-orig-full', descend=True)`
-                prints the full text of the phrase.

-                In the first case there is no `fmt` argument, so the default is taken,
-                which would be `phrase-default`.
-                But this format does not exists, so Text-Fabric descends to the words of the phrase and applies `text-orig-full` to them.

-                In the second case, there is a `fmt` argument, so Text-Fabric applies that to the `node`.
-But `text-orig-full` uses features that have values on words, not on phrases.

-                The third case is what you probably wanted, and this is what you need if you want to print the phrase in non-default formats:

-                `T.text(phr, fmt='text-phono-full', descend=True)`

-        ??? caution "No error messages"
-            This function does not give error messages, because that could easily overwhelm
-            the output stream, especially in a notebook.
+        ??? example "words and signs"
+            In some corpora the characters or signs are the slot level, and there is a non slot level of words.
+            Some text formats are best defined on signs, others best on words.

+            For example, if words are associated with lexemes, stored in a word feature `lex`, we can define a text format

+            ```lex-orig-full=word#{lex} ```

+            When you call `T.text(n)` for a non-slot, non-word node,
+            normally the node will be replaced by the slot nodes it contains,
+            before applying the template in the format.
+            But if you pass a format that specifies a different node type,
+            nodes will be replaced by contained nodes of that type.
+So

+            ```T.text(n, fmt='lex-orig-full')```

+            will lookup all word nodes under n and apply the template `{lex} ` to them.

+    ???+ caution "same and different behaviours"
+        The consequences of the rules might be unexpected in some cases.
+        Here are a few observations:

+        * formats like `phrase-default` can be implicitly invoked for phrase nodes, but `descend=True` prevents that;
+        * when a format targeted at phrases is invoked for phrase nodes, `descend=True` will not cause the expansion of those nodes to slot nodes, because the phrase node is already expanded to the target type of the format;

+    ???+ hint "memory aid"
+        *   If *fmt* is explicitly passed, it will be the format used no matter what, and it determines the level of the nodes to descend to;
+        *   Descending is the norm, it can only be prevented by setting default formats for node types or by passing `descend=False` to `T.text()`;
+        *   `descend=True` is stronger than type-specific default formats, but weaker than explicitly passed formats;
+        *   **Pass `explain=True` for a dynamic explanation.**

     ??? note "Non slot nodes allowed"
         In most cases, the nodes fed to `T.text()` are slots, and the formats are